 - (b) (i) any transaction between a listed issuer and a person who is not a connected person and the transaction involves the listed issuer acquiring or disposing of an interest in a company where a substantial shareholder of that company is, or is proposed to be, a controller or is (or will become as a result of the transaction) an associate of a controller.
 The Exchange may aggregate the interests of any person and his associates (as defined in rule 14A.11(4)) in determining whether together they are a "substantial shareholder" of any company.
-Where assets (as opposed to businesses) account for 90% or more of such a company's net assets or total assets, the Exchange will treat the acquisition or disposal of an interest in that company; or - Notes: 1 A listed issuer itself will not be considered an "associate" of a controller when the listed issuer is acquiring or disposing of an interest in a company of which it is already a substantial shareholder. - 2 A controller whose only interest in a company is through its interest in the listed issuer will not be taken to be a "substantial shareholder" of that company. - 3 This rule does not apply where all the following conditions are met:
+Where assets (as opposed to businesses) account for 90% or more of such a company's net assets or total assets, the Exchange will treat the acquisition or disposal of such assets as a connected transaction and an acquisition or disposal of an interest in that company; or - Notes: 1 A listed issuer itself will not be considered an "associate" of a controller when the listed issuer is acquiring or disposing of an interest in a company of which it is already a substantial shareholder. - A controller whose only interest in a company is through its interest in the listed issuer will not be taken to be a "substantial shareholder" of that company. - 3 This rule does not apply where all the following conditions are met: